taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 origin is not an IP address and not a configured identifier, an error will be sent back to the client.

+The mapping of origins to storage providers should be staticly configured.

 ### Creation